Russia takes aim at urban areas; Biden vows Putin will 'pay'

 Zelenskyy has mocked Russia’s claim that it is going after only military targets, noting that 16 children were killed on Monday.

 “Where are the children?
-What kind of military factories do they work at?
-What tanks are they going at?"
+What kind of military factories do they work at?"
 Zelenskyy said.

 Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
 Residents also reported the use of such weapons in Kharkiv and Kiyanka village.
 The Kremlin denied using cluster bombs.